FREQUENTLY ASKED QUESTIONS- Rev. 6/19

 Are you available on my date?
 Having a short-notice wedding?
 Simply call and find out!
 Keep in mind that whatever contract and deposit arrives first, “locks in” a date.
 Sending your contract in quickly will eliminate concerns of double-booking.
 I am usually able to work something out.
 There ARE days when I perform more than one ceremony, but I don't schedule anything closer than 3 hours apart unless they are within a short distance from one another.

 What documents should you bring to the first meeting?
 If either of you’ve been previously married, I’ll need to see a copy of your divorce papers.
 Beyond that, you don’t need anything.
 Be prepared to answer LOTS of questions from me and please be prepared to ask anything you want to know.
 Oh—and a form of deposit too, just in case you decide you’d like to secure my services on the spot!

 Are you open to personalized vows, readings, poems, or music?
 Do you perform interfaith or intercultural ceremonies?
 Absolutely!

 Will the officiant/celebrant give a sermon or speech?
 It is generally woven into the body of the ceremony so as not to stand out too much and make the guests feel like they are being lectured on a hot Sunday morning.
 It’s more of a “message on love and marriage” really.

 What kind of pre-wedding counseling is required, if any?
-None.
-I do not offer any.
+None is required.